nizardrou/De-novo-transcriptome-assembly-workshop/README.md

 At the end of this annotation process, it is useful to produce a tab-delimited file that includes all of the results of our analysis.
 This is achieved through the "Trinotate report" command.

-**HOWEVER**, we have found out (and this might only be relevant to our own setup and installation), that the report generation in the latest version of Trinotate (the one that we have been using so far) does not work, and it just produces and empty report!
+**HOWEVER**, we have found out (and this might only be relevant to our own setup and installation) that the report generation in the latest version of Trinotate (the one that we have been using so far) does not work, and it just produces and empty report!

 The work-around that we have found, is to generate the report using a previous version of Trinotate, but to do that, we have to unload our current environment and load the previous version.